enta1234/obter/README.md

 # used
-all function do not support deep object.
+all function do support deep object.

 ### merge data